-Once you complete your BookBub Author Profile (claim yours here!), BookBub may include you as a suggested author when new members sign up for BookBub or via email.
+Authors, have you claimed your BookBub Author Profile?
+Once you claim and complete yours (claim yours here!), BookBub may include you as a suggested author when new members sign up for BookBub or via email.
 Having an intriguing bio on your Author Profile can be the difference between a new follow and a click on the back button.

 While there is no one-size-fits-all formula for writing an engaging author bio, here are some Author Profiles on BookBub that we love.
 Hopefully they will provide some inspiration.

-Publishers and agents, how many of your authors have claimed their BookBub Author Profile?
-Send this to any of your authors who might want to revamp their bio!
+Publishers and agents, feel free to send this to any of your authors who might want to claim their BookBub Author Profile or revamp their bio!

 Why we love it: Tamera includes a lot of great info in her bio, including what draws readers: “richly-drawn characters and thought-provoking plots.”
 She also makes it clear that she’s well-qualified to write about the settings of her books, as she lives nearby.
 This enticing bio makes it clear what we can expect from her stories!

 Why we love it: Bella takes the unique approach of beginning her bio with a blurb from a publication.
 Bella has an extensive backlist, and we also love how she lists all of her titles in order for ardent fans who want to read everything in a series chronologically.